sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_common_date_use_cases/functions_common_date_use_cases.md

 The InDateRange function provides a succinct way to write calculations such as Year to Date and Last 3 Month.
 It also simplifies more complex calculations, making them shorter and easier to read.

-The InDateRange function will return True or False based on it's configuration.
+The InDateRange function will return True or False based on its configuration.
 The table can then be filtered based on a InDateRange column being true or false.

 For example, we may want to see how sales this year compare with last year, side by side.